berndporr/logitech_wheel/README.md

 Include `logiwheel.h` into your project.

-The class `LogiWheel` has three callbacks for throttle, braking and steering.
+The class `LogiWheel` has four callbacks for throttle, braking, steering and the buttons.

 ```
     void registerSteeringCallback(CallbackFunction cb)
     void registerThrottleCallback(CallbackFunction cb)
     void registerBrakeCallback(CallbackFunction cb)
+    void registerButtonCallback(CallbackFunction cb)

 ```

-where every callback needs to be a standard function or lambda function receiving a float.
+where the first three callbacks need to be a standard function or lambda function receiving a float.
 Braking and throttle are between 0 and 1.
 Steering between -1 and +1.
+The 4th callback needs to receive an integer which then contain the index of the button which has been pressed.

 Start the class with:
 ```